Many skills are required to start a successful farm: passion, clear goals, production experience, financial and marketing know-how, and more.

 - Learn alongside a classroom of your peers.

 - Access an extensive network of farmers through the Farmer Network.

 - See sustainable farming practices in action on active farms.

-Due to COVID-19, The Land Stewardship Project is moving beginning farmer training online this year!
-Farm Beginnings sessions will take place in an online setting November through March, with on-farm educational events to follow later in 2021.
+Farm Beginnings sessions will take place in an online setting December through February.
 The class cost is $1,000, which covers up to two individuals per farm.
-Applications are due September 15, 2020, and applications that are received before August 15 (and accepted) will receive a $100 discount.
-More information and application materials can be found here or by contacting Annelie Livingston-Anderson at 612-217-0553 or email@example.com.
+Applications are due September 15, 2021, and applications that are received before August 15 (and accepted) will receive a $100 discount.
+More information and application materials can be found here or by contacting Annelie Livingston-Anderson at 612-217-0553 or firstname.lastname@example.org.
 Scholarships are available as well as a Minnesota Beginning Farmer Tax Credit for the cost of the class (Minnesota residents).

 Farm Beginnings has always been and will continue to be: